-Envision Cambridge is a community-wide process to develop a comprehensive plan for a more livable, easts inable, and equitable Cambridge.
-With input from those who live, work, atudy, and play in our city, Envision Cambridge will create a shared vision for the city's future.
-The plan will result in recommendations on a broad range of topics such a bousing, mobility, economic opportunity, urban form, and climate and the environment.
+nvision Cambridge is a community-wide process t develop a comprehensive plan for a more livable, sustainable. and equitable Cambridge.
+With input from those who live. work, study, and play in our city, Envision Cambridge will creat a shared vision for the city's future.
+The plan will result in recommendations on a broad range of topics such as housing, mobility, economic opportunity, urban form and climate and the environment